This website uses cookies. Find out more in our Privacy Policy.

 Agnes Scott College and the City of Decatur have joined together to leverage the power of community collaboration by designing and implementing a joint Climate Resilience Plan.
 The CRP draws on existing commitments and programs of both partners and sets out new strategies with the most promise for ensuring the resilience of the community for both the college and the city.
 The CRP is meant to give the college and the city the ability to work together, move beyond limited funding and incentives for climate response in Georgia, create new solutions, and jointly find funding support when needed.

 For Agnes Scott, this joint CRP takes the college to a new step in its climate commitment.
 The college has been on the path toward carbon neutrality since 2007, focused primarily on energy conservation and efficiency, with a more recent focus on renewable energy.
-As of FY 2018-19, the college has reduced its carbon footprint by nearly 49% and is on track for a 50% reduction by the end of 2022 and neutrality by 2037.
+As of FY2023-24, the college has reduced its carbon footprint by over 50% and is on track for neutrality by 2037.
 Reaching these goals will be bolstered greatly by the partnership with the City of Decatur outlined in the CRP.
 The college's carbon neutrality goal and Climate Action Plan were leveraged throughout the CRP planning process and serve as important guides for the CRP's goals and strategies.

 Climate Resilience Plan